Souta Arao: GB3 Championship

 For the 2023 season, it was announced that Arao would move up to the GB3 Championship, driving for Hitech Grand Prix alongside Alex Dunne and Michael Shin.
-Throughout the season Arao showed pace but struggled to achieve good results.
+Throughout the season, Arao showed pace but struggled to achieve good results.
 His best race results were two fifth places in the final two round at Circuit Zandvoort and Donington Park, which moved him up to 17th in the standings.

 Super Formula Lights

-Arao returns to Japan for 2024, as he will race in Super Formula Lights with Toda Racing.
-Arao then move to Delightworks Racing for his second year in the series.
+Arao returned to Japan for 2024, racing in Super Formula Lights with Toda Racing.
+Arao then moved to Delightworks Racing for his second year in the series in 2025.

 Red Bull Junior Team

 Arao was a member of the Red Bull Junior Team He was part of the academy from 2022 until the end of 2023.